The Fundamental Theorem Of Poker

 Unfortunately however, the whole point of poker is that you are never 100% sure of what your opponent holds, which means that you are going to drift away from this perfect line of poker by not knowing the exact cards that each player has.
 So the key idea is to try and play poker as perfectly as possible even without being able to see other players' cards.

 In a nutshell, a winning poker player is a player that can play as closely to the way they would if they could see all of their opponents' cards.
-The more information that you can obtain from your opponent through reads and by analysing their betting patterns, the closer you will be able to play to this level and the more profitable your game will be.
+The more information that you can obtain from your opponent through reads and by analyzing their betting patterns, the closer you will be able to play to this level and the more profitable your game will be.

 Example of the fundamental theorem of poker.